 Jennifer L. Levi is the director of GLAD’s Transgender Rights Project and a nationally recognized expert on transgender legal issues.
 Levi led the legal fight against President Trump’s transgender military ban in both Doe v.
 Trump and Stockman v.
 Trump.
 Levi has also been a leader in working on harm reduction for incarcerated transgender people.

 Levi’s role is that of architect and advocate for state legislative and policy reform.
-Levi’s work as also involved challenging new legal issues or interpretations brought before the court.
+Levi’s work also involves challenging new legal issues or interpretations brought before the court.
 Levi has represented clients in cases challenging improper denials of medical care as well as improper placement of transgender people in prisons and jails.
 Other precedent-setting transgender rights cases Levi has worked on include: